 The whitewater begins with several class two warm-up rapids and then you reach two large class IV rapids in succession.
 After you navigate Mikey’s and Blue Hole, the two class IV’s, you come to a large pool.
 This pool is the start of the “Olympic Course” section of the Ocoee.
 The Olympic Course is about one-third of a mile long and has the fastest water, strongest current and largest rapids anywhere on the Ocoee River.

 To hold the Olympics on the Ocoee, an intense stretch of water was required.
 The designers narrowed the river down from roughly 300 feet wide to as narrow as 50 feet in places and placed rock formations in the river bed to make larger more intense rapids.

 Below the Olympic course, the Upper Ocoee has two more class IV rapids before entering a small lake that signals the end of the Upper Ocoee.
-If you are doing just the Upper Ocoee, you will take out on the lake bank.
+If you were doing just the Upper Ocoee, you will take out on the lake bank and miss out on all the continuous class III of the Middle Ocoee.
 If you are doing the Full river trip, you will pull over for a riverside lunch and a roughly 45-minute break in the action.